 Identity theft can occur to anyone, in a range of different ways.
 At its core, it involves the perpetrator masquerading as someone else in order to steal money or access other personal details.

 For the victims of identity crime, it can be a cause for considerable distress.
-According to the Veda Australian Debt Study, 17% of Australians have experienced identity crime in some shape or form here in Australia1.
+According to the Equifax Australian Debt Study, 17% of Australians have experienced identity crime in some shape or form here in Australia1.

 Here we take a look at what identity theft involves, and how to minimise the risks of falling prey to it.